Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 #### Considered for the future
 The following APIs I considered adding, but since they all appear below the "Advanced" Tab in the documentation, I decided against it for version 1.0.0.
 However, with version 2.0.0, support for advanced APIs has been enabled via sumo.
-This means all of those have now become feasble to implement and might be added in the future.
+This means all of those have now become feasible to implement and might be added in the future.
 If you need one of these or some other advanced API, please create an issue.

  libsodium API       | VM  | JS | Documentation